Kingston Bridge, London: 1828 bridge

 In 1825 Kingston Corporation notified the City of London Corporation Navigation Committee that it intended to build a new bridge.
-An Act of Parliament was passed in the same year to authorise construction.
+An act of Parliament, the Kingston-upon-Thames Bridge Act 1825 (6 Geo.
+4. c. cxxv) was passed in the same year to authorise construction.
 The corporation planned to erect a cast-iron bridge, and an architectural competition was held with a prize of 100 guineas.
 The winner was John Burges Watson, with a design for a bridge of three equal arches.
 However, concerns over the rising cost of iron led to the abandonment of the scheme, and it was decided instead to build a stone bridge in the classical style to a design by Edward Lapidge, the county surveyor.
 The first stone was laid by the Earl of Liverpool at a ceremony on 7 November 1825 and the bridge was opened by the Duchess of Clarence (the future Queen Adelaide) on 17 July 1828.
 The approach road to the east was named Clarence Street in her honour.
+The remains of the original Kingston Bridge are now housed in Kingston's new multi-arts venue, FUSEBOX.